charanquartz/charanquartz/README.md

 ## I'm a Student, Learner, Developer!!

 <!-- - 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]! -->
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning new things!
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to code and roller skate⛸